Component: Form management - Data management

 - Is computed field?

-- When you ticks on this checkbox, the additional fields likes Computation rule, and Persist to database are displayed.
+- When you tick this checkbox, the additional fields Computation rule and Persist to database are displayed.

 - Computation rule

-- The field includes a list of active rules with rule type Form computed field and configured in the Rules page.
+- The field includes a list of active rules with the rule type Form computed field that are configured on the Rules page.

 - You can select a rule from the list.

-- In the submission form, the field will be auto-filled with the value which is calculated according to the selected rule.
+- In the submission form, the field will be auto-filled with the value that is calculated according to the selected rule.

 - Persist to database